8 Steps for Parents Completing the FAFSA® Form

 Complete the “Student Personal Circumstances” section.

-In this section, you’ll respond to a series of specific questions to find out whether your child is a dependent or independent student.
+In this section, you’ll respond to a series of specific questions to find out whether your child is a dependent or independent student on the FAFSA form.
 This dependency status will determine whether your child needs to provide your (parent) information on the FAFSA form.
-These questions include your child’s marital status, what grade level they will be for the 2024–25 school year, and whether any special circumstances or unusual circumstances apply to them.
+These questions include your child’s marital status and what grade level they will be for the school year.
+You’ll also be asked to review a list of student personal circumstances and select any that apply to the student.

-After you’ve answered all the questions, the “Student Dependency Status” page will display, informing you whether your child has been identified as dependent, independent, or provisionally independent.
+Next, you will answer questions in the “Student Homelessness” and “Student Unusual Circumstances” sections.
+After you’ve answered all the questions, the “Student Dependency Status” page will inform you whether your child has been identified as dependent, independent, or provisionally independent.

 The law sets these dependency guidelines.
 They are different from those used by the IRS.
 Even if your child doesn’t live with you, supports themselves, or files taxes separately from you, we may still refer to them as a dependent student for federal student aid purposes.

 If your child is a dependent student, your information will be required on their FAFSA form.
-If your child is an independent student, your information will not be required on their form.
+If your child is an independent student, your information will not be required on their form and you won’t be able to continue filling out the form for your child.

 4